Jarmos-san/jarmos.dev/_blog/blogging-with-hugo-as-an-wordpress-alternative.md

    It'll set up Hugo, generate the static content & deploy it to Netlify.
    Further, it's triggered on every push & PR event.

 3. And finally, the best piece of automation fun.
-Automating PR merges opened by Dependabot.
+Automating PR merges opened by 15.

-   Remember the `automerge` labels in the Dependabot config file?
+   Remember the `automerge` labels in the 15 config file?
 This is where they come handy.
-We'll use [`pascalgn/automerge-action`][auto merge action] to merge any Pull Requests with the label `automerge`.
+We'll use [`pascalgn/automerge-action`][28] to merge any Pull Requests with the label `automerge`.
 No need for manual intervention.

    And guess what?
-Dependabot is also configured to update every PR it opens with that label! 😆
+15 is also configured to update every PR it opens with that label! 😆

 And thanks to all the automation features, you no longer have to even open the repository ever again!
 Automation FTW indeed! 🤣